Have you already thought about how to bring your Digital Marketing strategy to the next level?

 Customer Acquisition Cost (CAC) is a metric that indicates the cost invested in the marketing and sales areas to acquire each new client.

-Content Marketing can have a lower CAC because one piece of content can reach a large number of people.
+Content Marketing can have a lower CAC because one piece of content can reach many people.

 Besides that, most content produced is evergreen, which means its informational content will generate results for a long time.
-This also makes the content a company asset and increases its value.
+And this also makes the content a company asset and increases its value.